top of page

 Converge Diverge.png

-When elaborating on different ideas, individuals need to have some time to work out ideas in their heads.
-Then it becomes equally important to share those ideas, get feedback and evolve the idea.
+When elaborating on different ideas, individuals need time to work them out in their heads.
+Then it becomes equally important to share those ideas, get feedback, and evolve the idea.

 Converge, diverge,